ADD THESE 8 FOODS TO YOUR FAMILY’S MENU PLAN TO HELP WARD OFF SICKNESS THIS WINTER!

 Fortunately, there are certain foods contain immune boosting properties that can help to ward off cold and flu, or lessen the duration or severity of them.
 As a bonus, they’re all packed full of nutrients, that help with proper growth and development, and keeping your kids healthy otherwise!

-Here are nine foods to help boost your child’s immune system:
+Here are eight foods to help boost your child’s immune system:

 You’ve likely heard that the beneficial bacteria (probiotics) found in yogurt helps to maintain a healthy digestive tract, right?
 Well, there has been some promising research showing that those same probiotics may help to prevent colds and flu, as well.
 This is good news for me, because I love yogurt and so do my kids–it happens everyday in our house!
 Some strains of probiotic may help to boost the immune response and decrease inflammation, which could mean fewer colds and flu!
 Yogurt us also high in protein (especially Greek yogurt) and calcium!
 We serve it at least once a day and pair it with fruit and homemade granola.
 To minimize added sugar, and maximize nutrition, choose a plain Greek yogurt that contains at least 2% milk fat, and add things like fruit, or a little bit of maple syrup to sweeten it.